Interacting topological quantum chemistry of Mott atomic limits: Green's functions

 with $\hat{O}^{\dagger}_{\vec{q}, \xi}$ as defined in Eq.~\eqref{eq:eigenstate G2}.
 In the case of a generic state, Eq.~\eqref{eq:bound state G2} will not give exact eigenstates of the Hamiltonian, however they can serve as an ansatz for two-particle excitations.
 The $\Gti$ eigenvalue with eigenstate $\hat{O}^{\dagger}_{\vec{q}, \xi}$ gives an estimate of the energy difference between the particle-particle ($\ket{\Psi_{\text{ex}}}$) and hole-hole ($\ket{\bar{\Psi}_{\text{ex}}}$) excited states.
 Therefore, states of the form Eq.~\eqref{eq:bound state G2} corresponding to eigenstates violating the bound~\eqref{eq:G2_bound} can be interpreted as ``bound states'' in the particle-particle spectra.
 States that are far above the bound~\eqref{eq:G2_bound} will correspond to the particle-particle continuum and are therefore less interesting.
 For the systems we study, the particle-particle continuum is generally well-separated from the bound states below the bound, allowing these eigenstates to be clearly identified.
 For systems where this separation of scales is not clear, our method will not be applicable.

+Let us finally comment on the choice of Green's function.
+Whereas an AL is created by acting with one-particle electron operators, Eq.~\eqref{eq:decomp}, a 2-MAL is created by acting on the vacuum with a two-particle operator, Eq.~\eqref{eq:decomp_MAL}.
+The noninteracting topology is successfully diagnosed with the Green's function of Eq.~\eqref{eq:retarded G1} and this motivates the choice of Eq.~\eqref{eq:G2 with O operators}, i.\,e., the particle-particle response function, to diagnose the topology of interacting states, as it resembles the structure of the single-particle correlation function, with the replacement of single particle operators with two-particle operators.
+Indeed, as discussed in the later sections, this quantity shows a clear and easily identifiable signature of a MAL phase in terms of a single low-lying band.

-Let us finally comment on the choice of Green's function: We consider Green's functions of the form in Eq.~\eqref{eq:G2q explicit}, as opposed to a Green's functions of the particle-hole form, i.\,e.,
+However, this choice of two-particle correlation function is not the only possibility.
+Instead of considering the Green's function of the form of Eq.~\eqref{eq:G2q explicit}, we could for instance evaluate the Green's function of the particle-hole type, i.\,e.,

-since we are aiming to identify MALs of the form \eqref{eq:2-MAL wf}.
-Although the particle-hole Green's function may be useful to distinguish different MALs, in general it results into a more complicated band structure.
-Instead, Eq.~\eqref{eq:particle-hole green's function} would be useful to detect a different class of states as compared to MALs.
-In App.~\ref{Appendix:particle-hole G2}, we discuss these aspects in more detail.
+which probes particle-hole like excitations on the ground state, as opposed to particle-particle excitations.
+This correlation function, rearranged into a matrix and after setting $\omega=0$, has a positive semidefinite spectrum, and it has a noninteracting bound analogous to the one of Eq.~\eqref{eq:G2_bound}.
+In this case, the bound is set by $1/\Delta_N$, where $\Delta_{N} = E_{\text{ex}}(N) - E_0$ is the energy gap in the $N$-particle sector, with $ E_{\text{ex}}(N)$ the energy of the first excited state in the $N$-particle sector.
+This is true if one discards the contribution coming from the overlap with the ground state in the Lehmann decomposition, which would result into a divergent eigenvalue.
+Although the particle-hole Green's function may be useful to distinguish different MALs, in general it results into a more complicated band structure, as we show in Sec.~\ref{sec:flat H} and App.~\ref{Appendix:particle-hole G2}.
+Hence, we choose the particle-particle correlation function $\gt$, which shows a clear signature in its spectrum through which MALs can be more straightforwardly detected.

 \tocless